 Our curriculum emphasizes early patient care exposure from the first weeks of medical school to help students develop strong clinical skills in communication, clinical problem solving and professionalism.
 Students are encouraged to engage in student activism, service and advocacy within the community.
 Our courses and clerkships are continuously reviewed to keep pace with the rapidly changing science of medicine, the evolving standards of professional medical practice, and state-of-the-art educational methods necessary for teaching and learning in the technological age.

 Our MD program is consistently recognized for excellence in primary care training by U.S. News & World Report.
-Our expanding campus, with new state-of-the-art training facilities and a nationally recognized hospital, provides our students with a rich environment in which to develop their skills.
+Our expanding campus, with state-of-the-art training facilities and a nationally recognized hospital, provides our students with a rich environment in which to develop their skills.
 With our outstanding clinical training and exceptional research opportunities, graduates are prepared for a diverse range of career paths in the evolving field of medicine.

 The Medical School’s educational mission is enhanced by over 53 accredited residency programs; cooperative degree programs with area colleges and universities; diverse community-based education programs across the state of Massachusetts; outstanding achievements in basic and clinical research; and our Commonwealth Medicine initiatives.
 As the commonwealth’s only public medical school, UMMS places an emphasis on partnerships with the community.
 Our students are actively engaged in serving the needs of the Massachusetts patient population.